 Are you getting ready for the holiday season?
 We certainly are!
 Today we are happy to present a brand-new free e-book: The Gerson Guide to the Holidays!
-Gerson staff members Liz Cook and Alexandra Bacaj were inspired to write this book by the many courageous Gerson patients who chose to heal naturally and who […]
+Gerson staff members Liz and Ally were inspired to write this book by the many courageous Gerson patients who chose to heal naturally and who have persevered […]

 Nothing ushers in the fall season like pumpkins.
 I’ve always seen them as the mascot of autumn, bright and festive and fun – not to mention delicious and packed full of nutrition.
 A cup of cooked pumpkin is loaded with vitamins A and C and is a powerhouse of potassium.
 Like carrots and butternut squash, […]